AmKreta/Dockerized-Multiplayer-Ludo/README.md

 - Added bots also , bot can play by themselve and decide their actions based on random function
 - on frontend , created path travelling algorithm for pawns to move.
 - created a dice using CSS 3D, and animated it.
-- created a luso board using flexbox and grid.
+- created a ludo board using flexbox and grid.

 ## How to build :-